-At December 31, 2020, the Company had cash totaling \$8,764 and \$1,228 of investment securities available for sale compared to cash totaling \$1,364 and \$1,176 of investment securities available for sale at December 31, 2019.
-Investment securities at December 31, 2020 consist of shares of USVAX (a Virginia Bond Fund).
-During 2020, the Company's operating activities provided \$7,487 of cash due mainly to operating income and the collection of accounts receivable.
-In 2020, investing activities used \$2,421 in cash primarily for the yard expansion in Virginia, the purchase of rental barrier, manufacturing equipment, and a vehicle.
-Financing activities provided \$2,334 in cash in 2020, resulting primarily from the PPP loan received in April as a result of the CARES Act.
+At December 31, 2021, the Company had cash totaling \$13,492 and no investment securities available for sale compared to cash totaling \$8,764 and \$1,228 of investment securities available for sale at December 31, 2020.
+Investment securities at December 31, 2020 consisted of shares of USVAX (a Virginia Bond Fund).
+In the fourth quarter 2021, the Company sold all of the investment securities.
+During 2021, the Company's operating activities provided \$9,126 of cash due mainly to operating income, collection of accounts receivable, cash received for deferred revenue, and accrued but unpaid income taxes.
+In 2021, investing activities used \$3,654 in cash primarily for the purchase of additional land in Virginia, the purchase of rental barrier, manufacturing equipment, and a vehicle, partially offset by the sale of the USVAX shares in the fourth quarter 2021.
+Financing activities used \$744 in cash in 2021 mainly as a result of repaying long-term debt.

-Capital spending, including financed additions, decreased from \$4,513 in 2019 to \$2,627 in 2020.
-Capital expenditures in 2020 included spending for the yard expansion in Virgnia, rental barrier, manufacturing equipment, and a vehicle.
-While the Company anticipates capital spending for 2021 to be approximately \$2,000, excluding acquisitions and plant expansions (which none are anticipated at this time), such plans may change if the Company is adversely effected by the coronavirus outbreak.
+Capital spending, including financed additions, increased from \$2,627 in 2020 to \$5,367 in 2021.
+Capital expenditures in 2021 included spending for additional land in Virginia, rental barrier, manufacturing equipment, and a vehicle.
+While the Company anticipates capital spending for 2022 to be approximately \$8,000, which includes a significant expansion in the barrier rental fleet with approximate costs of \$5,000, and approximately \$3,000 for yard development and miscellaneous manufacturing equipment, excluding acquisitions and plant expansions (which none are anticipated at this time), such plans may change if the Company is adversely effected by the coronavirus outbreak.

-The Company's three mortgage notes payable are financed at fixed rates of interest.
+The Company's notes payable are financed at fixed rates of interest.
 This leaves the Company almost impervious to fluctuating interest rates.
-Increases in such rates will only slightly affect the interest paid by the Company on an annual basis.
-Approximately 95% of the Company's debt obligations are financed at a fixed interest rate so that each 1% increase in the interest rates of the Company's outstanding debt will reduce income by approximately \$1 annually.
+Increases in such rates will only affect the interest paid by the Company if new debt is obtained with a variable interest rate.

 The Company's cash flow from operations is affected by production schedules set by contractors, which generally provide for payment 45 to 75 days after the products are produced and with some architectural contracts, retainage may be held until the entire project is completed.
 This payment schedule could result in liquidity problems for the Company because it must bear the cost of production for its products before it receives payment.
-The Company's days sales outstanding (DSO) in 2020 and 2019 was 89 days for both periods.
-Although no assurances can be given, the Company believes that it's current cash resources, anticipated cash flow from operations, the availability under the line of credit, and the Payment Protection Plan loan received during the second quarter 2020 will be sufficient to finance the Company's operations for at least the next 12 months.
+The Company's days sales outstanding (DSO) in 2021 and 2020 were 91 and 89 days, respectively.
+Although no assurances can be given, the Company believes that its current cash resources, anticipated cash flow from operations, and the availability under the line of credit will be sufficient to finance the Company's operations for at least the next 12 months.

-The Company's inventory at December 31, 2020 was \$2,194 and at December 31, 2019 was \$2,242, a decrease of \$48.
-The annual inventory turns for 2020 and 2019 were 13.9 and 12.1, respectively.
-The inventory turns for 2020 have increased due to the Company having limited inventory, and all major contracts were recognized in revenue as produced.
-Finished goods inventory decreased for 2020 as compared to 2019 mainly staying consistent with prior years by limiting standard products produced and held at the end of 2020.
+The Company's inventory at December 31, 2021 was \$2,845 and at December 31, 2020 was \$2,194, an increase of \$651.
+The annual inventory turns for 2021 and 2020 were 15.4 and 13.9, respectively.
+Finished goods inventory slightly increased for 2021 as compared to 2020.